The National Association of Boards of Pharmacy: Supporting Its Member Boards of Pharmacy to Protect Public Health

 Founded in 1904, the National Association of Boards of Pharmacy (NABP) aims to ensure the public’s health and safety through its pharmacist license transfer and pharmacist competence assessment programs, as well as through its VIPPS, VAWD, and DMEPOS accreditation programs.

-NABP’s member boards of pharmacy are grouped into eight districts that include all 50 United States, the District of Columbia, Guam, Puerto Rico, the Virgin Islands, Australia, Bahamas, 10 Canadian provinces, and New Zealand.
+NABP’s member boards of pharmacy are grouped into eight districts that include all 50 United States, the District of Columbia, Guam, Puerto Rico, the Virgin Islands, Australia, Bahamas, and 10 Canadian provinces.
 The Association is governed by its Executive Committee, whose officers and members are elected during the Association’s Annual Meeting.